hl7au/au-fhir-ps/input/pagecontent/comparison.md

     </tbody>
 </table>

-##### Missing Data
+##### Missing and Suppressed Data
 AU PS compliant resources are compliant with IPA requirements for Missing Data.

-##### Suppressed Data
 IPA does not include requirements for Suppressed Data.

-##### Additional profiles
-This version of AU PS has no equivalent profile for the following IPA profiles:
-- IPA-DocumentReference